denten-books/plain-text/2-chapter.md

 accomplished by:

-> mounting the original tape and the correction tape, if any, on the two-station reader output unit, setting the pitch, leading, impression control and dead key space of the composer unit to the desire values, and entering set-up instructions on the console control (e.g., one-station or two-station tape read, depending on whether the correction tape is present; line count instructions for the format control and space to be left for pictures, etc.;
+> mounting the original tape and the correction tape, if any, on the
+> two-station reader output unit, setting the pitch, leading, impression
+> control and dead key space of the composer unit to the desire values, and
+> entering set-up instructions on the console control (e.g., one-station or
+> two-station tape read, depending on whether the correction tape is present;
+> line count instructions for the format control and space to be left for
-special format instructions; and any required control codes known to be omitted from the input tape.
-During printing, the operator changes type elements when necessary, loads paper as required, and makes and enters hyphenation decisions if justified copy is being printed [@bishop, 382].
+> pictures, etc.; special format instructions; and any required control codes
+> known to be omitted from the input tape.
+During printing, the operator
+> changes type elements when necessary, loads paper as required, and makes and
+> enters hyphenation decisions if justified copy is being printed [@bishop,
+> 382].

 The tape unit and the control unit thus intervene between the keyboard and the printed page.
 The "final printing" combines roughly the "prepared copy" with "control and reference codes" and "printer output" [@bishop; @may].
-The materials from the time often speak of three distinct human operators that could be responsible for each stage of the production: one entering the copy, one specifying to control codes, and one responsible for handling paper.
+The materials from the time often speak of three distinct human operators that could be responsible for each stage of the production: one entering the copy, one specifying to control codes, and one responsible for handling the paper output.

 Researchers working on these early IBM word processing machines saw the separation of print into such distinct strata as one of their major innovations.
-A consultant writing for the *IBM Journal* in 1968 describes the "evolution of composition" that proceed from handwriting, to wood engraving, movable type, letterpress, and, finally, the IBM MT/SC.
+A consultant writing for the *IBM Journal* in 1968 describes the "evolution of composition" that proceed from handwriting, to wood engraving, movable type, letterpress, and, finally, to the IBM MT/SC.
 "The IBM Selectric Composer provides a new approach to the printing process in this evolution," he writes.
 With this machine the author can once again write books "without the assistance of specialists," he concludes [@frutiger, 10].

-The advent of the screen restored a measure of immediate correspondence between words visible and words in process.

-The gap between writing and seeing is what gives rise to the ephemeral quality of digital text.
-The magnetic tape gave the word a temporary home.
-There it is not yet committed to a "sticky" medium like paper.
-It can be edited, altered, and otherwise remediated.
-Yet that new, fluid home also has a significant downside.
-It is not legible to humans.
-Submerged into a magnetic medium, the word disappears from view.
+The gap between writing and seeing is what gave rise to the ephemeral quality of digital text.
+Intermediate storage media shelter the word temporarily, before it attaches itself to a "sticky" medium like paper.
+In this intermediate form it can be edited, altered, and otherwise remediated.
+The spatial elongation of the sign comes at a cost.
+Submerged in the passage between screen and paper, the inscription passes from view.
+In its ephemeral form it is also no longer legible to the naked human eye.
 It reappears again on the screen already altered by the intervention of the control unit.
 The consequences of that intervention are immense.
 What began as several supplemental control characters for formatting grew into a universal language for symbolic manipulation of automated devices.
 The liberating, ephemeral qualities of digital text therefore come at a cost of legibility.
-And, and as computational devices begin to play an ever greater part in mediating human experience more generally, and reading in particular the need for an explication of that previously inconsequential layer of "mere formatting" becomes ever more pressing.

 Technological and legal fictions rise to restore a measure of "stickiness" to text in its ephemeral form.
 For example, manufacturers commonly embed digital